bua-dns/omeka-s-dockerized/README.md

 **NOTE**
 This is a work in progress and currently has minimal documentation.
 More information will be added soon.

-## Prerequisites
+Prerequisites
 You need a server environment with Docker and Docker Compose installed.
 Ensure you have the following versions installed on your system:

 * Docker: Version 26.0.2 or later
 * Docker Compose: Version 2.26.1 or later

-Docker Compose v2 has other commands to mange networks than v1.
+Docker Compose v2 has different commands for managing networks compared to v1.
 Please verify your setup before proceeding with the deployment.

 To run Omeka S, a (sub)domain is required where the instance can be accessed at the root level (not in a subdirectory).